septentrio-gnss/septentrio_gnss_driver/README.md

     + default: `vsm`
   + `aux1_frame_id`: name of the ROS tf frame for the aux1 antenna.
     + default: `aux1`
   + `get_spatial_config_from_tf`: wether to get the spatial config via tf with the above mentioned frame ids.
-POI is assumed to be the vehicle frame.
+POI is assumed to be the vehicle frame which also concerns the IMU orientation.
+This will override spatial settings of the config file.
     + default: `false`
   + `lock_utm_zone`: wether the UTM zone of the first localization is locked
     + default: `true`